 You can also attach a monetary value to your time too, to get a better understanding of how hard your marketing needs to work to drive new leads.

-Use our cost per lead calculator to find out how much it costs you to generate a new lead. that new lead.
-You just have no way of proving it.
+Use our cost per lead calculator to find out how much it costs you to generate a new lead.
+Just enter your figures and we’ll do the rest.

 Cost per lead is a great metric to use to understand how your marketing is working to drive new leads.